smart-data-models/data-models/README.md

 Contributions should come in the form of **pull requests** made against the corresponding Vertical Data Model repository.

 For new Data Models, periodically an **RFP process** might be issued.
-You should check if a new RFP is open and then you may create a new Data Model Specification (or set of specifications) by providing a Github Repository which shall include such specification.
+You should check if a new RFP is open and then you may create a new Data Model Specification (or set of specifications) by providing a GitHub Repository which shall include such specification.
 Finally you should submit such specification to the Programme by filling the corresponding form.

 A Data Model specification shall contain the following artefacts: